 Making musical history

-Bowie (he took his stage surname from a make of hunting knife) has written musical history and influenced generations of young musicians.
+Bowie has written musical history and influenced generations of young musicians.
 He understood how to perform like no other.
-He was the first in the pop business to bring characters onto the stage in stylised performances which contributed substantially to his fame.
+He was the first in the pop business to bring characters onto the stage in stylized performances which contributed substantially to his fame.

 The experimental 1970s offered Bowie the best opportunities to live up to his showmanship.
 He broke radically with the hippy generation and its demands for authenticity and straight stage appearances.
 His unique stage personae ranged from the androgynous to the mystically feminine all the way to sadistic-erotic leather fetishism.

 According to some reports, he created the different characters because he was too shy to appear on stage as himself.
 He became a master at allegories rich in association and graphic egocentricity.
-His best known character is Ziggy Stardust, which gave him a successful breakthrough and which he promptly killed off on stage during the last concert of his first world tour.
-Even today, never standing still and always turning towards new pastures remain traits of Bowie's career.
+His best-known character is Ziggy Stardust.
+Ziggy gave him a successful breakthrough and which he promptly killed off on stage during the last concert of his first world tour.
+Even today, never standing still and always turning towards new pastures remain traits of Bowie’s career.

 Time for a change

-His place of residence has also been subject to much change, with Bowie moving whenever he became bored with a city.
+His place of residence changed often, with Bowie moving whenever he became bored with a city.
 In search of new inspiration, he came to Berlin in 1976 with Iggy Pop after periods in New York and Los Angeles.
 Both moved into a big apartment in an old building in the district of Schöneberg.
 Bowie painted all ten rooms black.
 At this time he was heavily dependent on cocaine but overcame his addiction in Berlin.